didlly/grank/mkdocs/docs/index.md

 ### User
 Click [here](/grank/users) to proceed to the user documentation.
 This includes details on how to set-up Grank.

-### Developer
-Click [here](/grank/developers) to proceed to the developer documentation.
-This includes details on how Grank works.

 ## Why was Grank created
 Back in early January of 2022, me and my friends started grinding out Dank Memer as a fun past-time to see who could make the most money / networth.
 For the first half of January, I grinded Dank Memer legitimately, but then realised how easy it would be to automate it.